Best Dog Grooming Franchises 2026: Investment Ranges & Buyer Reality

 Dog grooming franchising is a credible category within the broader pet services industry tailwind.
 Mobile grooming offers low-capital entry; fixed-location salons offer scale; membership-model brands like Scenthound offer recurring revenue economics.

 The model works best for pet-experienced operators with people-and-animal-management skills, in markets with growing pet ownership and reasonable groomer labor supply.
-The category isn’t a fast-payback play — it’s a steady customer-relationship business that rewards patient operators.
+The category isn’t a fast-payback play.
+It’s a steady customer-relationship business that rewards patient operators.

 Pick the model (mobile vs salon vs membership) based on capital position and operating preference.
 Brand selection within each model matters but matters less than the model fit and market characteristics.